cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/creatures/magic.md

 - `PAIN_NORESIST` - pain altering spells can't be resisted (like with the deadened trait)

+- `BRAWL` - Allows characters with the Brawler trait to cast the spell (otherwise they cannot)

 - `NO_FAIL` - this spell cannot fail when you cast it

 #### Currently Implemented Effects and special rules